TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

     ✅ - and clicking buttons
     ✅ - clicking nav links
     ✅ - outline the "TestHelpers" requirements more thoroughly

-    - typing in search bar
+    ✅ - setting text in search bar
-    - clicking checkmarks
+    ✅ - setting checkmarks
+    ✅ - selecting dropdown options
+    ✅ - labeling things like user profile buttons
+    ✅ - outline the pagnation controls test
+    - create the pagnation controls test
+    - break down helpers into separate scripts (checks, sets, forum filling, setups)
+    - see what nav links are avalialbe
-    - searching for tests
+    - searching for  w/ a short hand command

     - better errors and checking for elements
         - wrap in trycatch
         - trace stack where assumption was called
         - custom error data
-    - labeling things like user profile buttons
-    - selecting dropdown options
-    - see what nav links are avalialbe

 - tests:
     - signup